-The existing Ankerlig OCGT Power Station is located in the Atlantis Industrial Township (refer to Figure 1.1), which is located ~40 km from the Cape Town city centre.
+The existing Gourikwa OCGT Power Station is located adjacent to the PetroSA Gas to Liquid (GTL) facility near Mossel Bay in the Western Cape (refer to Figure 1.1).

 1 OCGT units are best suited for peaking generation capacity (i.e. for peak periods in the morning and evenings).